LylChun/EPGminer/README.md

 ## Example

-Data to be analyzed using epgpminer must be in one of the accepted file formats.
+Data to be read in using epgpminer must be in one of the accepted file formats.
 Raw voltage data must be in txt file(s) with the structure time;volts.
 ANA annotation files must have the first two columns be waveform then time.
 The columns do not need to be labeled, and any